300 hours of video are uploaded to YouTube every minute. People can find thousands of videos on almost any topic they choose.

 Organize content in an intuitive way for your various target audiences.

-Facebook is one of the best ways to get that traffic.
+Facebook is one of the best ways to get traffic to your website for free.

 For a visual let’s look at a graph from thought leaders Sprout Social.